screeps/docs/api/source/Creep.md

 ERR_NOT_ENOUGH_RESOURCES | The target source does not contain any harvestable energy.
 ERR_INVALID_TARGET | The target is not a valid source object.
 ERR_NOT_IN_RANGE | The target is too far away.
+ERR_TIRED | The extractor is still cooling down.
 ERR_NO_BODYPART | There are no <code>WORK</code> body parts in this creep’s body.
 {% endapi_return_codes %}